onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-24189
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
-    :keyword: SHOULD
+    :keyword: MUST
     :introduced: casablanca
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF provider **MUST** deliver a new set of playbooks that includes all updated and unchanged playbooks for any new revision to an existing set of playbooks.
+    The VNF or PNF Provider **MUST** deliver a new set of Ansible playbooks that includes all updated and unchanged playbooks for any new revision to an existing set of playbooks.

 .. req::
     :id: R-49911
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
-    :keyword: SHOULD
+    :keyword: MUST
-    :updated: dublin
+    :updated: guilin
     :introduced: casablanca

-    The VNF or PNF provider **MUST** assign a new point release to the updated playbook set.
+    The VNF or PNF Provider **MUST** assign a new point release to the updated Ansible playbook set.
 The functionality of a new playbook set must be tested before it is deployed to the production.

 .. req::
     :id: R-42333
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: frankfurt
+    :updated: guilin

-    The VNF or PNF playbooks targeting a subset of VMs (or servers/blades) part of a VNF (or PNF) instance **MUST** be designed to use the VNF or PNF inventory host file and to use a parameter named target_vm_list to provide the subset of VMs in the VNF instance specifically targeted by the playbook.
+    The VNF or PNF Provider's Ansible playbooks that target a subset of VMs (or servers/blades) part of a VNF (or PNF) instance **MUST** be designed to use the VNF or PNF inventory host file and to use a parameter named ``target_vm_list`` to provide the subset of VMs in the VNF instance specifically targeted by the playbook.

     NOTE: Example of such playbooks would be playbooks used to configure VMs added to a VNF instance as part of a scale-out/up or scale-in/down